scylladb/scylladb/docs/operating-scylla/manager/2.1/configuration-file.rst

    # of ip and port.
    prometheus: ':56090'

-If changing prometheus IP or port, please remember to adjust rules in :doc:`prometheus server </operating-scylla/monitoring/2.2/monitoring-stack>`.
+If changing prometheus IP or port, please remember to adjust rules in `prometheus server <https://monitoring.docs.scylladb.com/stable/>`_.

 .. code-block:: yaml